scipy-conference/scipy_proceedings/papers/bradley_dice/36_bradley_dice.rst

    :align: center
    :scale: 100 %

-   Histogram of the Steinhardt :math:`Q_6` order parameter for 4000 particles in simple cubic, body-centered cubic, and face-centered cubic lattices with added Gaussian noise.
+   Histogram of the Steinhardt :math:`Q_6` order parameter for 4000 particles in simple cubic, body-centered cubic, and face-centered cubic structures with added Gaussian noise.
    :label:`fig:noisystructuresq6`

 In figure :ref:`fig:noisystructuresq6`, we show the distribution of :math:`Q_6` values for sample structures with 4000 particles.